- Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet): Introduction

 - ) Bookmakers’ New Customer Offer (Welcome or Initial Sign Up Bonus)

 - ) Bookmakers’ Existing Customer Offer (Reload Bonus)

 Many people often misunderstand that no-risk matched betting is all about I).
 Then they finish after raking all bonuses from bookmakers while not recognizing the huge potential from II).

 Generally speaking (depending on your commitment though), with I), you only end up with several thousand £ within a few months.
 However, if you continue with II), you may expect £1,000 every month with say less than 30 minutes – 1 hour/ day effort.

-For full 3 types of welcome bonus & 5 types of reload bonus list, see the end of Guide (3).
+For the full 3 types of welcome bonuses & 5 types of reload bonus lists, see the end of Guide (3).

 Bookmaker Sign-Up – Attention

 When it comes to bookmaker sign-up, don’t overlook cashback sites.
 So, suggest not sign-up directly with bookmakers before checking the availability of Cashback Offer because if you go through cashback sites you may receive both bookies’ own welcome bonuses & cashback (usually big operators like Bet365, PaddyPower, Ladbrokes & Corals are listed).

 SNR & SR Bonus – How Your Profit Works